Set up an appliance for servers in a VMware environment

 Provide server credentials

-In Step 3: Provide server credentials to perform software inventory, agentless dependency analysis and discovery of SQL Server instances and databases, you can provide multiple server credentials.
+In Step 3: Provide server credentials to perform software inventory, agentless dependency analysis, discovery of SQL Server instances and databases and discovery of ASP.NET web apps in your VMware environment., you can provide multiple server credentials.
 If you don't want to use any of these appliance features, you can skip this step and proceed with vCenter Server discovery.
 You can change this option at any time.

 If you want to use these features, provide server credentials by completing the following steps.
 The appliance attempts to automatically map the credentials to the servers to perform the discovery features.